jose1711/pycon-2022/docs/_posts/2022-09-09-02-first-request.md

         if response.status_code == HTTPStatus.OK:
             pass
     ```
-4. Based on the status code, return a response from our endpoint .
+4. Based on the status code, return a response from our endpoint.
     ```python
    @app.get("/api/smart")
    def smart_api_requester():